 Quotes will vary widely based on specific needs, meaning you can customize the service extensively, including options for instant police response and keyholder notifications.

 Available on SimpliSafe.
 Packages start from $191.

 Although US-based SimpliSafe markets itself primarily as a home security solution provider, they also provide package and system deals designed for businesses.
 They claim to have helped nearly 100,000 businesses save thousands of dollars a year.

 Professional monitoring starts at about a dollar a day.
 Packages combine different products including sensors and keypads, and also come with a free HD camera.

 Those looking specifically for restaurant security cameras will appreciate the Restaurant System, while offices will benefit from the Office System.

 Comcast Business SmartOffice

 Quotes available from Comcast.

-If you’re already a customer of Comcast Business Internet, you have the option to have Comcast business security cameras installed.
+For existing customers of Comcast Business Internet, there is the option to have Comcast business security cameras installed.